nais/blog/content/posts/elm/elm.md

 ## Conclusion

+Working with Elm definitely has its benefits.
+The type system really makes it easy to accurately model the real-world data and avoid certain kinds of bugs.

 Even though none of us had worked in a functional programming language before, we found it easy to get started.
-The syntax was a bit obscure in the beginning, but quickly becomes natural.
-I've worked with [Golang](https://golang.org) professionally for around five years.
+The syntax was a bit obscure in the beginning, but quickly became natural.
+Anectodally, I've worked with [Golang](https://golang.org) professionally for around five years.
 The simplicity of working with data in Elm really makes me lament how terse Go is.
 Iteration is not really a thing in Elm, we use _map_ and _reduce_ instead.
 It